MemerGamer/MusicIndustry/README.md

 This project was created for modelling the music industry in an ORACLE SQL database.

-With various sorts of stakeholders, including musicians, record companies, publishers, producers the music industry is a very complex topic.
+With various sorts of stakeholders, including musicians, record companies, producers the music industry is a very complex topic.

+The goal of this project is to bring together all the various facets that this industry has into one cohesive whole.

 ## Installation
 ```console